tytydraco/yessleep/out/I_found_a_child_drowned_in_a_wheat_field_part_2.md

 “Because I can’t.
 I just can’t.
 If I step in, I have to leave.
 I wish it wasn’t that way, but it is.“

 I could not contain my anger any longer.
 With a shout, I charged Nolan, slamming into him hard enough to drive us both into the stalks.
-The wheat thrashed and snapped beneath us as we slammed the ground.
+The wheat thrashed and snapped beneath us as we slammed against the ground.
 Nolan’s hands came up fast, one locking around my shoulder, the other bracing against my chest, trying to shove me away.
 I swung back, clawing for leverage, my breath hot and ragged as I screamed.

 “How did you do it?!
 How did you kill Clark?”